ToxicFrog/doom-mods/gun-bonsai/UPGRADES.md

 ### Tough as Nails

-Reduces incoming damage by 10% (and by at least 1 point per level).
+Reduces incoming damage.
 This has diminishing returns as you take more levels of it, and cannot reduce damage taken below 1.

 ## Generic Weapon Upgrades

 Non-elemental upgrades for your weapons.

+### Aggressive Defence *(Hitscan only)*

+Damaging an enemy destroys hostile projectiles around it.

 ### Bouncy Shots *(Projectile only, incompatible with Piercing Shots)*

 Shots bounce off walls.
 Higher levels increase the number of bounces and decrease the amount of velocity lost on bounce.
-At level 3, shots bounce off enemies as well.
+At level 3, shots bounce off enemies as well (while still damaging them).

 ### Cleave *(Melee only)*